 Hydrogen sulfide (H2S) is an endogenously produced signaling molecule synthesized by cystathionine γ-lyase (CSE), cystathionine β-synthase (CBS) and 3-mercaptopyruvate sulfurtransferase (3-MST).
 Given that H2S exerts significant effects on bioenergetics and metabolism, the goal of the current study was to determine the expression of H2S-producing enzymes in adipose tissues in models of obesity and metabolic disruption.
 Mice fed a western diet expressed lower mRNA levels of all three enzymes in epididymal fat (EWAT), while only CSE and 3-MST were reduced in brown adipose tissue (BAT).
 At the protein level 3-MST was reduced in all fat depots studied.
 Using db/db mice, a genetic model of obesity, we found that CSE, CBS and 3-MST mRNA were reduced in white fat, while only CSE was reduced in BAT.
 CBS and CSE protein levels were suppressed in all three fat depots.
 In a model of age-related weight gain, no reduction in the mRNA of any of the enzymes was noted.
 Smaller amounts of 3-MST protein were found in EWAT, while both CSE and 3-MST were reduced in BAT.
 Tissue levels of H2S were lower in WAT in HFD mice; both WAT and BAT contained lower H2S amounts in db/db animals.
 Taken together, our data suggest that obesity is associated with a decreased expression of H2S-synthesizing enzymes and reduced H2S levels in adipose tissues of mice.
 We propose that the reduction in H2S may contribute to the metabolic response associated with obesity.
-Further work is needed to determine whether restoring H2S levels during obesity may have a beneficial effect on obesity-associated metabolic alterations.
+Further work is needed to determine whether restoring H2S levels may have a beneficial effect on obesity-associated metabolic alterations.

 - 3-Mercaptopyruvate sulfurtransferase